temporalio/documentation/docs/visibility.md

 <!-- TODO - [How to configure maximum number of Search Attribute keys per Cluster](#) -->

-The default single Search Attribute **value** size is limited 2 KB.
+The default single Search Attribute **value** size is limited to 2 KB.

 <!-- TODO - [How to configure Search Attribute value size limit](#) -->